-Figure 9.8-1.
+Figure 9.8-3.
 Threatened and Endangered Wildlife Species Recorded by CNDDB in the Bishop Creek Project Vicinity

-9.8.8.
+9.8.9.
 CRITICAL HABITAT

 On August 26, 2016, the USFWS published the current Final Rule designating 750,926 acres of land as critical habitat for the Yosemite toad and 1,082,147 acres of land as critical habitat for the SNYLF in Alpine, Amador, Calaveras, El Dorado, Fresno, Inyo, Lassen, Madera, Mariposa, Mono, Nevada, Placer, Plumas, Sierra, Tulare, and Tuolumne counties, California (USFWS, 2016c).
 On August 5, 2008, the USFWS published the current Final Rule designating approximately 417,577 acres of land as critical habitat for the Sierra Nevada bighorn sheep in Tuolumne, Mono, Fresno, Inyo, and Tulare counties, California (USFWS, 2008).
-Critical habitat for Yosemite toad does not overlap the Bishop Creek Project boundary but does occur near the Bishop Creek Project boundary but does occur near the Bishop Creek Project boundary but does occur near the Bishop Creek Project boundary to the west of Longley Lake and Lake Sabrina (Figure 9.8-2).
+Critical habitat for Yosemite toad does not overlap the Bishop Creek Project boundary but does occur near the Bishop Creek Project boundary to the west of Longley Lake and Lake Sabrina (Figure 9.8-4).

 USFWS-designated critical habitats for SNYLF and Sierra Nevada bighorn sheep overlap a small portion of the FERC Project boundary.
-Critical habitat for the SNYLF overlaps the just south of South Lake (Figure 9.8-2) and for the Sierra Nevada bighorn sheep it overlaps east of Longley Lake (Figure 9.8-2).
+Critical habitat for the SNYLF overlaps the just south of South Lake (Figure 9.8-2) and for the Sierra Nevada bighorn sheep it overlaps east of Longley Lake (Figure 9.8-4).